-Typical option for the lab is to provide to the student with a computer, and a link to the ROS Wiki tutorials.
-Hence the student will pass the days and weeks trying to get the most of it.
+Typical option for ROS learning is the ROS Wiki tutorials.
+Hence the technical staffs will pass the days and weeks trying to get the most of it.

-Here we propose a smooth learning path for your interns in order to maximize their learning speed.
+Here we propose a smooth learning path for your team in order to maximize their ROS learning speed and get the best possible results.
 This path is inspired by the book The first 20 hours, and basically consists of four steps:

-- DECONSTRUCT ROS
+- 1. DECONSTRUCT ROS

 - 2. REMOVE STUFF

-- 3. I FARN ROS
+- 3. LEARN ROS

 - 4. PRACTICE (A LOT)